DavidKowarsky/worlds-elsewhere.com/pages/about.md

 We believe in the power of theatre to bring strength and comfort in times of distress, and to act as a force for social progress.
 We support the values of social justice, diversity, inclusion and charity.
 While our founders and majority of our repertory company are U.S based, our support for universal human rights and dignity knows no borders.

-Our first production was a fundraiser that successfully raised over $5,000 dollars for bail and mutual aid funds across the United States.
+Our first production was a fundraising production, which peaked at over 350 simultaneous audience members during the stream, and has subsequently garnered over 7000 views on YouTube.
+We raised over $5000 for bail and mutual aid funds across the United States.

 Worlds Elsewhere is committed to producing at least one show per year with a charitable focus.